Nintendo shares head for biggest one-day drop in a year after Switch sales projection cut

-TOKYO, Nov 9 (Reuters) - Shares in Nintendo Co Ltd 7974.T fell nearly 7%, putting them on track for their biggest one-day drop in a year on Wednesday after the Japanese videogame giant cut its annual sales projection for its Switch console by nearly 10%.
+TOKYO, Nov 9 (Reuters) - Nintendo Co Ltd 7974.T shares fell nearly 7% on Wednesday, putting them on track for their biggest one-day drop in a year after the Japanese videogame giant cut its annual sales projection for its Switch console by nearly 10%.

 The Kyoto-based company on Tuesday cut its sales forecast for the Switch to 19 million units for this business year from 21 million, as microchip shortages constrained production.

-That was in contrast to Sony Group Corp 6758.T, which this month signalled that supply chain snarls that hampered its games business were easing.

-Nintendo President Shuntaro Furukawa told an earnings briefing on Tuesday that chip supply had begun recovering in recent months, helping boost Switch production.
-The industry is heading into the crucial year-end shopping season.
+However, Nintendo President Shuntaro Furukawa told an earnings briefing that chip supply had started to recover in recent months, helping boost Switch production just as the industry heads into the busy year-end shopping season.

+Sony Group Corp 6758.T, maker of the PlayStation 5 console, also signalled this month that supply chain snarls that had hampered its games business were easing.

+Nintendo's Furukawa told a separate briefing on Wednesday that Switch demand and sales momentum remain solid despite supply constraints, and that the company is striving to bring as many consoles as possible to consumers in the holiday season.

-Still, Nintendo shares were up 6.9% in Tokyo trade, against a nearly flat broader market.
-That put them on track for their biggest one-day drop since October 2021.
+Still, Nintendo's share price was down 6.7% in Tokyo trade, against a nearly flat broader market.
+That put it on track for its biggest one-day drop since October 2021.

-"The Switch hardware cycle peaked (in the last financial year) and we believe that revenues, profits and valuations will now struggle to reach new highs in this cycle," wrote Mark Chadwick, an independent analyst who publishes on the Smartkarma research platform.
+"The Switch hardware cycle peaked (in the last financial year) and we believe that revenues, profits and valuations will now struggle to reach new highs in this cycle," wrote independent analyst Mark Chadwick who publishes on the Smartkarma research platform.

-"There aren't any more catalysts to play out before the release of the Legend of Zelda (in May 2023)," he added.
+"There aren't any more catalysts to play out before the release of the Legend of Zelda," he said.

+Nintendo plans to launch the latest installment of its widely emulated action-adventure series, "Legend of Zelda: Tears of the Kingdom", in May 2023.

-Nintendo also on Tuesday raised its annual net profit forecast thanks to a weaker yen but missed analysts' consensus forecasts.
+Nintendo, which earns about 80% of revenue overseas, also on Tuesday raised its annual net profit forecast due to a weaker yen but still missed analysts' consensus forecast.

+Furukawa said at the Wednesday briefing that the yen's sharp and prolonged depreciation has hit profitability in its hardware business in Japan, hinting a possibility of price hikes.

+"We have no plan at the moment to raise Switch prices.
+But the yen's depreciation is going on for longer than expected and at a larger-than-expected scale.
+We will keep an eye on the situation and carefully consider the matter," Furukawa said.

 Shares of Nintendo are up 8.3% so far this year.